 - In the Google Cloud console, go to the Manage resources page.

 - In the project list, select the project that you want to delete, and then click Delete.

 - In the dialog, type the project ID, and then click Shut down to delete the project.

 Delete the deployment (option 2)

 This approach relies on allowing Deployment Manager to undo what it created.
 Even if the deployment had errors, you can use this approach to undo it.

-In the Cloud Console, on the Navigation menu, click Deployment Manager.
+In the Google Cloud console, on the Navigation menu, click Deployment Manager.